Penal Code of Brazil: Current penal code

 In 1934, a new constitution was enacted under President Getúlio Vargas.
 This was followed by the creation of a new penal code, the one currently in use, on December 7, 1940.

 After the end of the Vargas Era in 1945–46, a new constitution was created, but the Penal Code of 1940 was not abolished.
 There was an unsuccessful attempt to replace it with a new one in 1969, during the military government.
-A large reformation of the Code was proposed in 1973 and successively postponed until it was revoked in 1978.
-Another commission for a large reform of the Code was formed in 1980.
+An extensive reform of the Code was proposed in 1973 and successively postponed until it was revoked in 1978.
+Another commission to overhaul the Code was formed in 1980.
 The reform finally took place in 1984, one year before the end of the military government.

 Recent modifications include a redefinition of "sexual crimes" in 2009, and the inclusion of feminicide in 2015.